activeloopai/deeplake/README.md

 ## Acknowledgement
  This technology was inspired from our experience at Princeton University and would like to thank William Silversmith @SeungLab with his awesome [cloud-volume](https://github.com/seung-lab/cloud-volume) tool.
-We are heavy users of [Zarr](https://zarr.readthedocs.io/en/stable/) and would like to specially thank their community for building such a great fundamental block.
+We are heavy users of [Zarr](https://zarr.readthedocs.io/en/stable/) and would like to thank their community for building such a great fundamental block.